seattle-beach/pivotal-life/README.md

 If you belong to more than one org, select the `pivotallabs` org.

-If you have acces to more than one space, select the `pivotal-life` space.
+If you have access to more than one space, select the `pivotal-life` space.

 You may need an account.
 Go here(http://run.pivotal.io/) to grab one!